Food for Life, Plant-Based Nutrition and Cooking Series:

 Designed by Physicians, Nutrition Experts, and Registered Dietitians and Sponsored by:

 Each class includes a short 15-minute nutrition video lecture by Dr. Neal Barnard, educational handouts, a cooking demo of 3-4 new recipes, and all within a supportive setting.

 For even more information on Food for Life classes this LINK will offer help.

-Instructor, Terri Edwards, earned her Plant-Based Nutrition Certification through eCornell’s, T. Colin Campbell Center for Nutrition Studies and is licensed through Physicians Committee for Responsible Medicine as a Food for Life instructor.
+Instructor, Terri Edwards, earned her Plant-Based Nutrition Certification through eCornell’s, T. Colin Campbell Center for Nutrition Studies and is licensed through the Physicians Committee for Responsible Medicine as a Food for Life instructor.

 Physicians Committee for Responsible Medicine is a non-profit organization that began in 1985 with only a handful of physicians but has grown to have more than 12,000 physician members.
 PCRM has been advancing healthcare through preventative medicine–especially through good nutrition–and through clinical research for over 3 decades.